Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

 Advantages of MFT

-- Maintain compliance: Since the solution offers strict access controls and uses security protocols like HTTPS and SFTP, it can help you keep compliant with stringent data protection and privacy measures, including HIPAA, PCI, and GDPR.
+- Maintain compliance: Since the solution offers strict access controls and uses security protocols like HTTPS and SFTP, it can help you remain compliant with stringent data protection and privacy measures, including HIPAA, PCI, and GDPR.

 - Centralized management: Your employees can perform every step in setting up file transfers within the solution.
 Moreover, the platform provides all of the information needed to monitor activities and troubleshoot issues.